 The total number of transit passengers is measured by the annual total of one-way unlinked transit trips taken by passengers on public transit vehicles.
 Data is obtained from urban and rural providers of general public transit services.
-Missouri Metro ridership data has been recalibrated for Missouri trips only, rather than "system trips", that included Illinois trips in the St. Louis area and Kansas trips in the Kansas City area.
 The non-metro measure is benchmarked to the state of New York, which has a historically high usage of public transit services.
 The metro measure is benchmarked to Wisconsin, a state with a comparable population.
 This is an annual fiscal year measure with Missouri data updated in October.